Personal lubricant: Sexual activity

-A personal lubricant can be used to increase pleasure and reduce pain during sexual intercourse or other activities and may be used for lubricating the penis, vagina, anus, stroker or dildo or other sex toys before or during activity.
+A personal lubricant can be used to increase pleasure and reduce pain during sexual intercourse or other activities and may be used for lubricating the vulva, especially the clitoral glans, the vagina, the penis, the anus, stroker, dildo or other sex toys before or during activity.
 Lubricant may be applied to any body part desired, to the inside and/or outside of condoms, or to the hands or fingers.
-Personal lubricants are particularly useful for intercourse when a partner experiences dryness or excessive contraction (tightness) of the vagina or anus.
+Personal lubricants are particularly useful for sexual foreplay and intercourse when a partner experiences dryness or excessive contraction (tightness) of the vagina or anus.
 Anal sex generally requires more generous application of lubricant since the anus does not have natural lubrication sufficient for most sexual activity.

 Masturbation

 While most males and females produce varying amounts of their own lubrication, extra lubrication is sometimes sought when needed.
-There are specific lubricants which may be used in male masturbation, often called "masturbation creams," but are not suitable for vaginal or anal use or for use with condoms.
+There are specific lubricants which may be used in male masturbation, often called "masturbation creams", but are not suitable for vaginal or anal use or for use with condoms.
 Many men in Japan use lubricant created specifically for onaholes such as the Tenga Egg.
 Lubricant that is safe for sexual intercourse is also safe for masturbation.

 Hand lotion is often used for recreational masturbation and popularly seen as an alternative to lubricants created specifically for sexual intercourse.

 Medicine

-Enema and rectal thermometer tips should be lubricated before use to minimize friction while inserting through the tightly retentive anal sphincter.
+Enema nozzles and rectal thermometer tips should be lubricated before use to minimize friction while inserting through the tightly retentive anal sphincter.

 Personal lubricants can help treat erectile dysfunction in older men.